Francois-Esquire/dock/README.md

 # Dock

-Simple Starter Setup Using Node.js, Koa, React, SCSS, Rollup, Webpack and Docker.
+Simple Starter Setup Using Node.js and Docker.

 **Features**